Jump To:

 What is a Health Advisory Level?

 A health advisory level is one of the first steps in developing new drinking water standards and are not enforceable regulations.
 Instead, health advisory levels represent guidance provided by the EPA until formal regulations are established.
-A health advisory level is the minimum concentration of a compound which may present health risks to an individual over a lifetime of exposure.
+A health advisory level is the minimum concentration of a compound which may present health risks to an individual over a lifetime of exposure (drinking 2.5 liters of water per day for 70 years).

 What do the Health Advisory Levels for GenX, PFOA and PFOS Mean?

-The EPA first issued interim health advisory levels for PFOA and PFOS in 2016 at 70 parts per trillion and GenX for 140 parts per trillion and .
-On June 15, 2022, the EPA set new Interim Health Advisory Levels for PFOA at 0.004 parts per trillion and 0.02 parts per trillion for PFOS.
-The EPA also issued final health advisory levels of 10 parts per trillion for GenX and 2000 parts per trillion for PFBS.
+The EPA first issued interim health advisory levels for PFOA and PFOS in 2016 at 70 parts per trillion (ppt) and GenX for 140 parts per trillion (ppt).
+On June 15, 2022, the EPA updated the Health Advisory Levels for PFOA to 0.004 ppt and 0.02 ppt for PFOS.
+The EPA also issued final Health Advisory Levels of 10 parts ppt for GenX and 2,000 ppt for PFBS.
 EPA’s lifetime health advisories identify levels to protect all people, including sensitive populations and life stages, from adverse health effects resulting from a lifetime of exposure to these PFAS in drinking water.
 They also take into account other potential sources of exposure to these PFAS from food, air and consumer products.
 In this calculation water is assumed to account for 20% of all exposure sources.
-The new health advisories for PFOS and PFOA are also below current reliable detection abilities of most scientific equipment (current testing methods can only detect PFAS compounds at 2 parts per trillion.)
+The updated Health Advisory Levels for PFOS and PFOA are also well below current reliable detection capabilities of existing testing equipment.

 What is Raleigh Water Doing About This Issue?

-Raleigh Water is in full compliance with EPA’s Safe Drinking Water Act and all North Carolina drinking water regulations and will continue to work with our industry partners and regulatory agencies to ensure our drinking water meets all current and future regulations.
-We have been monitoring the presence of PFAS since 2013, and have updated our data based on the most recent EPA approved test methods:
+Raleigh Water is committed to complying with all PFAS regulations and will continue to work with our industry partners and regulatory agencies to ensure our drinking water is safe.
+We have been monitoring for the presence of PFAS since 2013, and have updated our data based on the most recent EPA approved test methods:

 2022 Lab Results With Approved EPA Test Methods